lmullen/americas-public-bible/website/content/essay/bibliography/index.md

 Hitchcock, Tim.
 "Confronting the Digital: Or How Academic History Writing Lost the Plot." _Cultural and Social History_ 10, no. 1 (2013): 9--23. <https://doi.org/10.2752/147800413X13515292098070>.

+James, Gareth, Daniela Witten, Trevor Hastie, and Robert Tibshirani. _An Introduction to Statistical Learning with Applications in R_.
+Springer, 2013.

 Jemison, Elizabeth L. _Christian Citizens: Reading the Bible in Black and White in the Postemancipation South_.
 University of North Carolina Press, 2020.

 Kamensky, Jane. _Governing the Tongue: The Politics of Speech in Early New England_.
 Oxford University Press, 1999.

+Kuhn, Max. _Applied Predictive Modeling_.
+Springer, 2013.

 Luhrmann, T. M. _When God Talks Back: Understanding the American Evangelical Relationship with God_.
 Knopf, 2012.